joselove2code/zetasaurio/README.md

 A diverse NFT collection representing the unique crazy chicken that lives inside everyone of us.

-There are 10,000 randomly generated ZetaSaurios living in the Ethereum blockchain as ERC-721 tokens and hosted in IPFS.
+There are 10,000 randomly generated ZetaSaurios living in Earth 39, an alternative incredible Metaverse.

 ## Awesome quote

-"In a world on the brink of collapse,<br>
-where every hope seems lost,<br>
-an unexpected hero will hatch.<br>
+"In a world on the brink of collapse, where every hope seems lost, an unexpected hero will hatch.
-Unleash the chickeness within you<br>
-and help us defeating the greatest menace<br>
-the world has ever faced:<br>
+Unleash the chickeness within you and help us defeating the greatest menace the world has ever faced: *The human race*"
--- The human race."

 ## About the code

-A set of tools to build and deploy the Zetasaurio NFT Collection.
+A set of tools written in Python, Javascript and Solidity to build and deploy the ZetaSaurio NFT Collection.

 ## Contribution